 This story starts at the point of care.
 In routine care, patient data is collected as necessary to support the treatment of a patient.
 If a CBC is warranted, blood is drawn and the test results become part of the electronic health record (EHR).
 If a scan is warranted, it’s performed and documented.
 If a patient with advanced cancer dies, what is warranted is perhaps a phone call to the family, or a condolence letter.
 But aside from that, the electronic health record demands no attention – particularly in an outpatient setting.

-To read more, visit the RWE Library.
+To read more, visit the Evidence Desk.